VictoriaMetrics/victoriametrics-datasource/README.md

 ## Configure the Datasource with Provisioning

-Provision of grafana plugin requires to create datasource config file.
+Provision of Grafana plugin requires to create datasource config file.
 If you need more additional information about settings of the datasource or you want to know how it works you can check [official provisioning doc](http://docs.grafana.org/administration/provisioning/#datasources).
 Some settings and security params are similar for different datasources.